jacintak/colRoz/README.md

 )
 ```

+Palettes are stored in the R file `oz_palettes.R`.
+You can add individual palettes to the respective theme or make your own theme.
 Our palettes are about 6 hex codes long but they can be any number you want.
 Alternatively get in touch via email or the issues tab on GitHub.
-We may not have time to choose colours for a given theme but if you already decided on the colour scheme, it's easy to copy and paste the hex codes into the relevant function & you get credit of course.
+We may not have time to choose colours for a given theme but if you already decided on the colour scheme, it's easy to copy and paste the hex codes into the relevant line and you get credit, of course.

 ***